 - Spread betting isn’t always the best value.
 A small underdog could win outright.
 In this case, a successful money line bet would pay more than a spread bet.

-- Point spreads subject to change as betting market evolves.
+- Point spreads are subject to change as the betting market evolves.
 Your bet’s value will vary with these numbers.
 Carefully monitor line changes.

 - Taking the public favorite offers limited value.
 Sportsbooks profit most from these wagers.
 Consider betting the favorite in other ways.

 - Analyze current football and basketball ATS Trends and Stats.
-See our table below for a complete list of websites with NFL, NCAAF, NBA and NCAAB data.
+See our table below for a complete list of websites with NFL, NCAAFB, NBA and NCAABB data.